makoit/fastapi_project_template/README.md

       - api_v1 (includes the version 1 of the api)
     - core (This module includes core functionalities for the app)
     - db [optional] (This module includes database access)
-    - models (This module includes the internal api data models e.g. database data models for sql or no-sql databases)
+    - models [optional] (This module includes the internal api data models e.g. database data models for sql or no-sql databases)
     - schemas (This module includes pydantic schemas to define the properties and types to validate some payload)
     - tests
       - api (includes the api endpoint tests)